Yash-Yadav/TechUniteWebAppsNodeJS/demos/README.md

     * Value: Copy the whole content of the publishing profile we opened earlier
   * Click the button "Add secret"
 * Click on "Start commit" then "Commit new file"
+* Do make a new Push into the repository
+* Visit the repo, and head over to the Actions tab.
+There we'll see the action got triggered due to the push we just did.
 * Wait until the Action has finished executing (<1 minute)
 * Refresh the default page of our application.